k-gregor/git-workshop/README.md

 	2. Write in "I'm a genie in a bottle"
 5. Add and commit the changes.

-The repository looks like this:
+The repository looks something like this (I ignored the previous merging of the Adele branch):

 ![](attachments/commits_main_adele_britney.png)